yaakovfeldman/mizrach/README.md

 phonegap / cordova

-to install on android, download apk.
+To install on android, download apk.
 It's self signed and not in marketplace.
 You must allow installation of non market place apps (google it).